hackersanddesigners/the-hmm-livestream/README.md

     "foregroundColour": "#fff",
     "typeface": "Arial Rounded"
   },
+  "logo": false,
-  "donateButton": false,
+  "headline": "Inefficient Tool Building\nfor Quantified Beings", "donateButton": false,
   "stream": {
+    "active": true,
     "testmode": true
   }
 }
 ```

 - `ticker`:
- - text
+ - set text
- - background and foreground color
+ - set background and foreground color
- - typeface
+ - set typeface
+- `logo`: use image for logo, or not
+- `headline`: instead of an image logo, use *real* text; this is rendered as markdown, eg you can force a newline by adding `\n`
 - enable or not the `donate button`
+- `stream`:
+  - `active`: if setting this to true, the chat is displayed, else it’s not; useful when keeping the website online but without any stream going. prevents from possible “random chat abuse”.
-- set stream’s testmode on or off
+  -  `testmode`: set stream on or off